-Played by Brian Tee
+Played By Brian Tee

-On the small screen, Tee was a series regular on Starz's "Crash" and recurred on the hit NBC series "Grimm," CBS's "Hawaii Five-0" and ABC's "Grey's Anatomy."
-Tee has guest-starred on many other series, including "Lucifer," "Zoo," "Agents of S.H.I.E.L.D.," "The Lottery," "Legends," "Beauty & the Beast," "Burn Notice," "The Good Guys," "CSI," "Dark Blue," "Bones," "Lie to Me," "Jericho," "Entourage," "The Unit," "Wanted," "Without a Trace," "JAG," "Family Law," "The Pretender" and "Buffy the Vampire Slayer."
+On the small screen, Tee was a series regular in Starz's "Crash" and recurred on the hit NBC series "Grimm," CBS' "Hawaii 5-0" and ABC's "Grey's Anatomy."
+Tee has guest-starred on many series, including "Lucifer," "Zoo," "Marvel: Agents of S.H.I.E.L.D.," "The Lottery," "Legends," "Beauty and the Beast," "Burn Notice," "The Good Guys," "C.S.I.," "Dark Blue," "Bones," "Lie to Me," "Jericho," "Entourage," "The Unit," "Wanted," "Without a Trace," "JAG," "Family Law," "The Pretender" and "Buffy the Vampire Slayer."

 Internationally, Tee starred in the Korean-American romantic indie feature "Wedding Palace" and was the lead villain in Korea's action film "No Tears for the Dead."